jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 ensure that strong cyber defenses keep elections safe.
 Find out more on page 118
-109Microsoft Digital Defense Report 2023
+109 Microsoft Digital Defense Report 2023
+Chapter 6 Collective Defense

+Empowering a secure
-Chapter 6 Collective DefenseEmpowering a secure future with innovation and collaboration
+future with innovation
+and collaboration
-Introduction from Teresa HutsonAs technology continues to play an increasingly important role in our lives, it brings both great opportunities and significant risks to our fundamental rights
+Introduction from Teresa Hutson

+As technology continues to play an increasingly important role in our lives, it brings both great opportunities and significant risks to our fundamental rights